Executive Summary

 - Treat every new scope as a mini-project with design discipline

-Implementation isn't an IT project.
-It's a Finance transformation with a technology backbone.
+Implementation is not an IT project.
+It is a Finance transformation with a technology backbone.

 Success comes down to three non-negotiables: